Club Progression Structure

 County Development Squad

-Junior County is a very similar squad to County Development but caters for swimmers who show an early aptitude for competitive swimming and an early development of cognitive skills.
+Junior Performance 2 is a very similar squad to County Development but caters for swimmers who show an early aptitude for competitive swimming and an early development of cognitive skills.
 This is also a fast track squad for swimmers to progress to the performance pathway.